astronomer/astro-docs/enterprise/v0.23/07_monitor/03_platform-alerts.md

 For more information on building and configuring receivers, refer to [Prometheus documentation](https://prometheus.io/docs/alerting/configuration/).

-### Push alert receivers to your platform
+### Push alert receivers to Astronomer

 To add a new receiver to Astronomer, add your receiver configuration to your `config.yaml` file and push the changes to your installation as described in [Apply a Config Change](https://www.astronomer.io/docs/enterprise/stable/manage-astronomer/apply-platform-config).
 The receivers you add must be specified in the same order and format as they appear in the Alertmanager Helm chart.
-Once you push the alerts to your platform, they are automatically added to the [Alertmanager ConfigMap](#https://github.com/astronomer/astronomer/blob/release-0.23/charts/alertmanager/templates/alertmanager-configmap.yaml).
+Once you push the alerts to Astronomer, they are automatically added to the [Alertmanager ConfigMap](#https://github.com/astronomer/astronomer/blob/release-0.23/charts/alertmanager/templates/alertmanager-configmap.yaml).

 ## Create Custom Alerts

 In addition to subscribing to Astronomer's built-in alerts, you can also create custom alerts and push them to Astronomer.

-Platform and Deployment alerts are defined in YAML and pushed to your platform via the Prometheus Helm chart.
+Platform and Deployment alerts are defined in YAML and pushed to Astronomer via the Prometheus Helm chart.
 For example, the following alert will fire if more than 2 Airflow Schedulers across the platform are not heartbeating for more than 5 minutes:

 ```yaml
 prometheus: